euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Hyperparameters/Intro.md

 ### Number of layers and hidden units

-The number of layers and hidden units should be
+The number of layers and hidden units should be proportional to the complexity of the function that the neural network is trying to learn. **This hyperpameter is the main measure for a model's learning capacity**.
+However, if the model has too much capacity it may tend to overfit.

 ### Model specific hyperparameters for architectures like RNMs.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg4OTQyMzQ5LDg5Njc4ODMxMSwtODk5OD
+eyJoaXN0b3J5IjpbNjgzMTY5NjczLDg5Njc4ODMxMSwtODk5OD
 E0MDUzLC0xNzc5OTY1ODQsLTE0NDkxNzIxNzddfQ==
 -->